A1Z26 Cipher Encoder and Decoder

 What is the A1Z26 cipher?

-The A1Z26 cipher, also known as the letter-number cipher, is a simple substitution cipher that converts each letter of the alphabet to its numerical position: A=1, B=2, C=3, and so on through Z=26.
-It is one of the simplest encoding methods and is commonly used in puzzles, geocaching, CTF (Capture the Flag) challenges, and as an introductory cipher for learning cryptography.
+A1Z26 is a simple substitution cipher that converts each letter to its alphabetical position, such as A=1, B=2, and Z=26.
+It is commonly used in puzzles, geocaching, classroom exercises, and beginner cryptography examples.

 How does the A1Z26 cipher work?